ch3rolll/ch3rolll.github.io/leetcode/array/Median of Two Sorted Arrays.md

 1. Naive: Do inseration
 2. Binary search: find k/2-th in A and B respetively, remove the part has been verified

+So every time, remove min(k/2, m) elements from eiterh A or B.

+Assume m is the size of shorter array.

 Termination:
 - if m = 0, return B[k-1]
 - if n = 0, return A[k-1]